Lucy-Forrest-Lab/AlignMe/Running_server.md

 where we can see, indicated by the 'a', that the 49th residue in the mALN sequence is aligned to the 37th residue in the mELN sequence

+---

+### Visualizing alignments in structure space

+Sequence alignments are very insightful for understanding how positions in two sequences are related, but sequence alignments only provide 2D information about these positions - this is where structural protein data becomes important as it allows for the 3D visualization residue positions.
+In order to understand the AlignMe pairwise sequence alignments in a structural context, the add-on MutationExplorer can be utilized.
+MutationExplorer allows the user to visualize the AlignMe calculation result mapped onto the PDB structure of one or more of the sequences being compared.

+The requirements for using MutationExplorer:

+   1. At least one PDB structure from the sequences being aligned (use the coordinate file)
+   2. The PDB sequence in the coordinate file must be identical to the aligned sequence

+If one structure is provided, the pairwise sequence alignment will be mapped onto the provided structure with a color scheme corresponding to the alignment.
+For example:

+- red: conserved residue
+- yellow: similar residue (within one of the five amino acid groups)
+- light blue: dissimilar residue
+- dark blue: not aligned due to a gap or in a different chain

+If two structures are provided, the two structures will be superimposed according the the pairwise sequence alignment.

+MutationExplorer can be accessed on the AlignMe results page which will then redirect the user into a web-based “NGL” molecular viewer on the MutationExplorer site hosted at http://proteinformatics.org/.

+---

 #### Aligning two MSAs to match two family-averaged hydropathy profiles

 If the user wishes to align two multiple sequence alignments they can use the following input: